AI-QL/tuui/README.md

 ## :book: Getting Started

+You can quickly get started with the project through a variety of options tailored to your role and needs:

-To explore the project, please check wiki page: [TUUI.com](https://www.tuui.com)
+- To `explore` the project, visit the wiki page: [TUUI.com](https://www.tuui.com)

-You can also check the **installation guide** in the project documentation: [Getting Started](docs/src/en/installation-and-build/getting-started.md) | [快速入门](/docs/src/zhHans/installation-and-build/getting-started.md)
+- To `download` and use the application directly, go to the releases page: [Releases](https://github.com/AI-QL/tuui/releases)

+- For `developer` setup, refer to the installation guide: [Getting Started (English)](docs/src/en/installation-and-build/getting-started.md) | [快速入门 (中文)](docs/src/zhHans/installation-and-build/getting-started.md)

-You can also ask the AI directly about project-related questions: [TUUI@DeepWiki](https://deepwiki.com/AI-QL/tuui)
+- To `ask the AI` directly about the project, visit: [TUUI@DeepWiki](https://deepwiki.com/AI-QL/tuui)

 ## :wrench: Core Requirements